The geometry of permutation modules

 \subsection{Elementary abelian take-home}

-Let us ponder the $\bbZ$-graded endomorphism ring of the unit~$\End^\sbull(\unit)$ for a moment.
-Recall from~\cite{benson-carlson-rickard:tt-class-stab(kG),BIK:stratifying-stmod-kG} that the spectrum of the derived category, $\Spc(\Db(\kk E))$, is homeomorphic to the homogeneous spectrum of the cohomology ring $\rmH^\sbull(E,\kk)\cong\End^\sbull_{\Db(\kk E)}(\unit)$, see~\cite[Proposition~8.5]{balmer:sss}.
-Such a result cannot hold for~$\cK(E)$ since the ring $\End^\sbull_{\cK(E)}(\unit)=\kk$ is too small to provide geometric information.
+Let us ponder the $\bbZ$-graded endomorphism ring of the unit~$\End^\sbull(\unit)$ for a moment longer.
+As we know, the ring $\End^\sbull_{\cK(E)}(\unit)=\kk$ is too small to provide geometric information.
 So we have developed two substitutes.
 Our first approach is to replace the usual $\bbZ$-graded ring $\End^\sbull(\unit)$ by a richer multi-graded ring involving twists.
 This leads us to twisted cohomology~$\Rall(E)$ and to \Cref{Thm:abelem-top-intro}.
 The second approach is to hope that the endomorphism ring $\End^\sbull(\unit)$, although useless globally, becomes rich enough to control the topology \emph{locally} on~$\SpcKE$, without leaving the world of $\bbZ$-graded rings.
 This is what we achieve in \Cref{Thm:abelem-Dirac-intro} thanks to the open cover~$\{\goodopen{H}\}_{H\le E}$.
 As can be expected, the two proofs are intertwined.